astrodbtoolkit/AstrodbKit/docs/index.rst

     db = Database(connection_string)

 The database is now read to be used.
 If the database is empty, see below how to populate it.

+.. note:: The :py:class:`astrodbkit2.astrodb.Database()` class has many parameters that can be set to
+          control the names of primary/reference tables.
+By default, these match the SIMPLE database, but users can configure them for their own needs and can pass them here or modify their __init__.py file.

 Loading the Database
 --------------------